hizzybabe/HTMLKit/src/routes/practice/htmlcss9/+page.md

 ---

 This setup provides a clean, visually appealing restaurant menu.
-Let me know if you want to add special styles or new sections like beverages or sides!